sacha-l/polkadot-wiki/docs/learn-governance.md

 A proposal can be blacklisted by Root origin (e.g. sudo or Council).
 A blacklisted proposal and its related referendum (if any) is immediately [canceled](#canceling).
 Additionally, a blacklisted proposal's hash cannot re-appear in the proposal queue.
-Blacklisting is useful when removing removing erroneous proposals that could be submitted with the same hash, i.e.
+Blacklisting is useful when removing erroneous proposals that could be submitted with the same hash, i.e.
 [proposal #2](https://polkascan.io/polkadot/democracy/proposal/2) in which the submitter used plain text to make a suggestion.
 Upon seeing their proposal removed, a submitter who is not properly introduced to the democracy system of Polkadot might be tempted to re-submit the same proposal.
 That